IBM/watson-automation/README.md

 oc login --token=sha256~xxx --server=https://xxx
 ```

-To get the OpenShift login token, open the OpenShift console, click on your user name in the upper right corner and choose 'copy login command'.
+To get the OpenShift login token, open the OpenShift console, click on your user name in the upper right corner and choose "copy login command".

 ```sh
 YOUR_NAMESPACE=watson-demo